LukePappa/Ourism/text.md

-This is being.
-Being transcends, grounds, and is everything.
-True fulfillment may be found in conscious union with being.
+God transcends, grounds, and is everything.
+Conscious union with God is true fulfillment.